pipeforce/pipeforce.github.io/docs/guides/apps/010_apps-intro.md

 ## What is an App?

 In PIPEFORCE, an app groups together resources like scripts, templates, configurations and others to solve a certain business task.
-Any pipeline, form or workflow etc. are part of exactly one app.
+Any pipeline, form or workflow etc. is part of exactly one app.

+An app can be shared with others on the marketplace.

 Also see [this tutorial](../docs/tutorials/create-app) to learn how to create an app in PIPEFORCE.